Monks2k/Monks2k/README.md

-- 👋 Hi, I’m @Monks2k
+- 👋 Hello, I’m ian james
+- I develop & design websites, specializing in Frontend website dev.
-- 👀 I’m interested in tech,gaming,anime and science fiction
+- 👀 I’m interested in tech,gaming,science fiction and alot more but thats not why we're here ,
-- 🌱 I’m currently learning computer programming
 -
-- 📫 How to reach me : ianjimmy027@gmail.com
+- 📫 How to reach me : ianjimmy027@gmail.com,+254-115417304
-- ⚡ Fun fact: oh no! lets skip😅

 <!---
 Monks2k/Monks2k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.